Course Descriptions - Fall 2016

 This course is intended to acquaint students with selected works from German cultural history and to familiarize them with various methods of interpretation and analysis.
 Required for all German majors.
-Fulfills the L&S requirement in Arts and Literature or International Studies.
+Fulfills the Letters & Science requirement in Arts and Literature or International Studies.
 Taught in German.
 Students with native fluency in German are not eligible to enroll.
+Prerequisite: German 4.

-101. (3) Advanced German Conversation, Composition and Style - Euba
+German 101 (3) Advanced German Conversation, Composition, and Style.
+Euba

 Focusing on five central themes, this advanced-level language course will help students improve and expand on spoken and written language functions utilizing a variety of works from different genres in journalism, broadcasting, literature, fine arts, and cinema.
-The final goal is to enable students to participate in the academic discourse, written and spoken to linguistic and stylistic level appropriate for advanced students of German in upper division courses.
-Fulfills the L&S breadth requirement in Arts and Literature or International Studies.
+The final goal is to enable students to participate in the academic discourse (written and spoken) to a linguistic and stylistic level appropriate for advanced students of German in upper division courses.
+Fulfills the Letters & Science breadth requirement in Arts and Literature or International Studies.
 Taught in German.
 Students with native fluency in German are not eligible to enroll.
+Prerequisite: German 4.

-Focusing on popular culture in German speaking countries, this advanced level language course will help students to improve and expand on spoken and written language functions.
-Fulfills the L&S breadth requirement in Arts and Literature or International Studies.
+Focusing on popular culture in German speaking countries, this advanced-level language course will help students to improve and expand on spoken and written language functions.
+Fulfills the Letters & Science breadth requirement in Arts and Literature or International Studies.
 Taught in German.
 Students with native fluency are not eligible to enroll.
+Prerequisite: German 4.

 This course is designed to provide students with an overview of the major subfields of linguistics as they apply to the German language.
 It also serves as the gateway course for the further study of German linguistics at the undergraduate level.
 The first part of the course will focus on the synchronic description of contemporary German.
 The second part of the course will concern itself with variation in German.
-There are no prerequisties for this class and no prior experience with linguistics is presupposed.
-However, an advanced knowledge of German (at least German 4 level) is expected.
+There are no prerequisites for this class and no prior experience with linguistics is presupposed, however an advanced knowledge of German (at least German 4 level) is expected.